The Common Program of the People's Republic of China 1949-1954

 The PRC possessed weak naval capacity to impose authority over the coastal waters of the mainland.
 To solve this problem an organized maritime militia is established.
 Fishermen are recruited, because they are the only experienced mariners.
 "The CCP targeted the fishing communities, creating fishing collectives and work units, enacting strict organizational control, and conducting political education.8" March 6, 1950, more than 200 Beihai militiamen dispatched 140 large and small ships to cooperate with the Fourth Field Army of the PLA to occupy Weizhou and the maritime militia played an important role in the conquest of Hainan (see Article 2).

 On December 11, 1952, enters into force the new regime of militias.
 It regulates the formation of militia on provincial, Regional, district, city, and village levels.
 The militia should from now on enforce the bond between the PLA and the masses (especially with the farmers).
 The PLA supplies weaponry and training.
-A clear distinction is made between rural and urban Regions. “…no militias were permitted in the urban districts of metropolitan areas.
-Factories, mines, shops, and enterprises were explicitly prohibited from establishing militia organizations among their workforce.
-In the countryside, by contrast, militia construction—again under military supervision—was touted as a national priority.”
+A definite division exists between rural and urban areas, with no militias allowed in the urban districts of major cities.
+It was explicitly forbidden for factories, mines, shops, and enterprises to form militia groups among their employees.
+Conversely, in rural areas, militia development, supervised by the military, was emphasized as a national priority.

 On July 30, 1955, the Second Meeting of the 1st National People’s Congress ratified the Military Service Law of the People’s Republic of China, which stipulated the People’s Republic of China shall practice a military service system based mainly on conscription.
 According to this law, China started to practice conscription in 1956.